qnrl/PsRule-Demo/readme.md

 | Azure.Resource.UseTags | <https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Resource.UseTags/#configure-with-bicep> |
 | Azure.Storage.Firewall | <https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Storage.Firewall/#configure-with-bicep> |

+There are lines commented out in the `storage.bicep` file which show how we would fix these failing rules.

 ## Next Steps ##

+I have also implemented a GitHub Action to run these rules on this repository when I commit changes in a pull request.
+I need to write about this.

 I plan to also try out rules from [PsRule.Rules.CAF](https://github.com/microsoft/PSRule.Rules.CAF).
 I will update this repository when I have done that.